Antimatter543/old-site/_posts/2021-05-03-first-hackathon.md

 This was definitely a fun experience, and I'll 100% do it again.
 The sheer amount I learnt from my team alone made this worthwhile even if we hadn't gone through qualifiers.

 Next time, I'm most likely going to heavily invest in an RL bot and *potentially* play solo, just to see how different that is for a change.
 Trying new things is always beneficial for learning.
 And also, I'd like to see how much I was relying on my team here.
-I know they definitely helped out a **lot**, but I think going solo will have its own host of challenges and force me to either rise to the occassion / fail miserably.
+I know they definitely helped out a **lot**, but I think going solo will have its own host of challenges and force me to either rise to the occasion / fail miserably.
 Both are fine; you learn either way.

 Next time, I'm getting at least top 8 :).